Cars & Driving

 Sources and Official Links

-- Norwegian Public Roads Administration — vegvesen.
-No
+Norwegian Public Roads Administration — vegvesen.no

-- Skatteetaten - Norwegian Tax Administration — skatteetaten.
-No
+Norwegian Tax Administration — skatteetaten.no

 All information verified as of April 2026.
-Policies and costs may change — always verify with official sources before making decisions.
+License fees and EV incentives change annually — verify at vegvesen.no before applying.

 Related Articles You Might Find Useful